 Akaroa to Christchurch: 81km / 50 miles / 1h 15 min

-Christchurch doesn't exactly boast a great fame apart from the fact that it was badly affected by the 2010 earthquake which aftermath of can still be seen around the city centre.
-I personally wouldn't prioritize visiting Christchurch over other places in New Zealand.
+Christchurch doesn’t exactly boast great fame apart from the fact that it was badly affected by the 2010 earthquake whose aftermath of can still be seen around the city center.
+I personally wouldn’t prioritize visiting Christchurch over other places in New Zealand.

 If you are short on time don’t feel bad about skipping it altogether, if however you are a city fan spend a day scouting the city.